shreythecray/secret-messages/README.md

 Since you a are Secret Agent, you should probably protect the API key in case our code gets in the wrong hands.

-20. Create a new file called `.env`
+20. Create a new file called `.env`.
-21. Store the API Key as a variable in the .env file
+21. Store the API Key as a variable in the .env file.

 ```
 APIKEY="fksdjfgjsdkfgndfsmn"